 Expanded Hemodialysis: An Overview

-Expanded Hemodialysis (HDx) represents a significant advancement in renal replacement therapy, bridging the gap between conventional hemodialysis (HD) and hemodiafiltration (HDF).
+HDx therapy performs expanded hemodialysis, a significant advancement in renal replacement therapy, bridging the gap between conventional hemodialysis (HD) and hemodiafiltration (HDF).
 This innovative modality leverages high-performance membranes to optimize the clearance of middle-molecular-weight toxins while maintaining operational simplicity akin to standard HD.
-This essay explores the underlying principles, technological innovations, clinical outcomes, and future implications of HDx.
+This essay explores the underlying principles, technological innovations, clinical outcomes, and future implications of HDx therapy.

 Introduction to Hemodialysis Modalities

 Conventional HD has been a cornerstone treatment for end-stage kidney disease (ESKD).
-While effective in removing small solutes like urea and creatinine, it is less efficient at clearing middle molecules (500–60,000 Da), such as β2-microglobulin, fibroblast growth factor-23 (FGF-23), and inflammatory cytokines.
-HDF addresses this limitation but requires additional equipment for convective clearance and substitution fluid, which adds complexity and cost.
+While effective in removing small solutes like urea and creatinine, it is less efficient at clearing middle molecules (500–60,000 Da), such as β2-microglobulin, lambda free light chains, fibroblast growth factor-23 (FGF-23), @1microglobulin, YKL-40, and inflammatory cytokines.
+HDF is available since late 80s, as a therapy looking to address this limitation but requires additional equipment for convective clearance and substitution fluid, which adds complexity and cost.

-HDx, introduced as an alternative, utilizes novel dialyzer membranes with enhanced permeability and selectivity, offering middle molecule clearance comparable to HDF without additional infrastructure.
+HDx therapy, introduced as an alternative, utilizes a novel dialyzer membrane with enhanced permeability and selectivity, offering increased clearance of large-middle molecules compared to conventional HD and HDF without additional infrastructure.

 Technological Foundations of Expanded Hemodialysis

-HDx operates seamlessly on existing HD machines, requiring only the integration of MCO dialyzers, making it more accessible than HDF.
+HDx therapy operates seamlessly on existing HD machines, requiring only the use of dialyzers with MCO membrane, making it more accessible than HDF.

 Mechanism of Action